radhikachoora/radhikachoora/README.md

 - 👋 Hi, I’m @radhikachoora
-- 👀 I’m interested in Python Development, Data Science
+- 👀 I’m interested in
-- 🌱 I’m currently learning Data science and Python
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...